cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-16-git-add-explained.md

 `..` would refer to the parent directory.

 If your aim is to stage all files, you should only use this command if you are currently in the root folder of your project (where your `.git` folder is located).
 Otherwise, not all files might be added.

-Run `git status` afterwards to confirm that all files have been added or even better:
+Run `git status` afterward to confirm that all files have been added or even better:
 Use the [`-n`](#git-add-n) option before staging.